Updated January 11, 2023

 On this page:

-Many payers have expanded telepractice services to audiologists and SLPs.
+Many payers have expanded telepractice services to audiologists and SLPs but policies continue to change as the pandemic continues.

 Clinicians should carefully monitor when federal and state PHEs will end, as dates could vary and will impact the availability of telepractice services in health care and educational settings.